pasqal-io/qadence-hub/qadence-gradient/docs/qinfo_tools/qng.md

 # The Quantum Natural Gradient optimizer

-Qadence-libs provides a set of optimizers based on quantum information tools, in particular based on the Quantum Fisher Information[^1] (QFI).
+Qadence-gradient provides a set of optimizers based on quantum information tools, in particular based on the Quantum Fisher Information[^1] (QFI).
 The Quantum Natural Gradient [^2] (QNG) is a gradient-based optimizer which uses the QFI matrix to better navigate the optimizer's descent to the minimum.
 The parameter update rule for the QNG optimizer is written as:

 $$
 \theta_{t+1} = \theta_t - \eta g^{-1}(\theta_t)\nabla \mathcal{L}(\theta_t)